Guests using screen readers, please click here.

 The Museum endeavors to provide its visitors with disabilities equal access to its facilities, programs, services and activities.
 Reasonable notice to provide an accommodation may be required.

-- For guests who are blind or have low vision: we offer tours and special programming for both individuals and groups that include touchable specimens from the natural world.
-To request a tour or special programming, please contact Echo Paixao by email or by phone at 801-587-5721.
+We can offer special tools for both individuals and groups that include touchable specimens from the natural world.
+To request a Sensory Bag (self-guided experience) or special program, please contact Echo Paixao by email or by phone, in advanced of your visit, at 801-587/5721.
+(We recommend reaching out 1-2 weeks prior to your visit.)

-- For guests who require a sign language interpreter: interpreters can be made available for tours, public programs, or evening lectures.
-To request an interpreter, please contact Echo Paixao by email or by phone at 801-587-5721.
+Transcripts or Closed Captions can often be provided for virtual programs.
+Sign language Interpreters can be made available for tours, public programs, or evening lectures.
+To request these accomidations, please contact Echo Paixao by email or by phone at 801-587/5721.
 Please be sure to specify the mode of communication required (e.g., for sign language: American Sign Language, Pidgin Sign Language, or Signed English).
+(We recommend reaching out 1-2 weeks prior to your visit.)

 Nondiscrimination and Accessibility Statement